funkyfranky/FunkMan/README.md

 Finally, you need to create a discord bot.
 There are plenty of youtube videos around, which explain how to do this.
 Go to the http://discord.com/developers site to create a bot.

+#### Common Errors
+If you get `discord.errors.Forbidden: 403 Forbidden (error code: 50001): Missing Access` check that the bot has sufficient permissions.

 ## Installation
 There are several ways to obtain the FunkMan code.
 You can use `git clone` if you are familiar with git or download the [latest release](https://github.com/funkyfranky/FunkMan/releases) as zip file and unzip